Characters of Kingdom Hearts: Eraqus

-Eraqus (エラクゥス, Erakūsu) is introduced in Birth by Sleep as one of the few remaining Keyblade Masters alongside Xehanort, and is later revealed to be descended from the Keyblade users that survived the Keyblade War.
+Eraqus (エラクゥス, Erakwusu) is introduced in Birth by Sleep as one of the few remaining Keyblade Masters alongside Xehanort, and is later revealed to be descended from the Keyblade users that survived the Keyblade War.
 He is in charge of the Land of Departure and is both a mentor and father figure to Terra, Aqua and Ventus.
 He is also noted for being biased against the existence of darkness in favor of light, a key factor behind his eventual falling out with Xehanort.
 Nomura described his relationship with Xehanort as that of old friends and classmates.

 At the start of Birth by Sleep, Eraqus passes Aqua the Mark of Mastery but denies Terra, basing his decision on the darkness in his heart.
 He sends Terra and Aqua to deal with the appearance of the Unversed and the disappearance of Master Xehanort and Aqua to retrieve Ventus, fearing that Xehanort will use Ventus to create the χ-blade.
 When Ventus confronts him over this and confirms his fears, Eraqus attempts to destroy Ventus to foil Xehanort's plan, but is stopped by Terra.
 After battling with his student, he is struck down by Xehanort and fades away, leaving his Keyblade behind.
 However, the game's secret ending reveals that Eraqus had hidden his heart within Terra, allowing Terra to resist Xehanort's influence after being possessed by him.
 Eraqus returns in Kingdom Hearts III, emerging from Terra's restored body and persuading Xehanort to surrender, after which their hearts ascend to the afterlife.
 Dark Road explores Eraqus's childhood and his friendship with Xehanort leading up to the events of Birth by Sleep.

 Eraqus' name is an anagram of "Square", referencing series developer company Square Enix, and acting as a parallel to Yen Sid's name being Disney in reverse.
 He also resembles Final Fantasy series creator Hironobu Sakaguchi.
 An boss modeled after Eraqus' armor, called the Armor of Eraqus (アーマー・オブ・ザ・マスター, Āmā obu za Masutā), appears in Birth by Sleep Final Mix as an opponent in the Mirage Arena.